Human Biology

 Careers

-Human Biology graduates offer skills in specialised laboratory and field-based research, scientific report writing, data analysis and other types of written and oral communications.
-Recent graduates have entered careers in bioscience/biomedicine, biotechnology, medical writing, research laboratories, healthcare, diagnostic and forensic laboratories and similar scientific and technical jobs.
+Human Biology graduates offer key discipline-specific and transferrable skills suitable for research, scientific report writing, lab-work, data analysis and other types of written and oral communications.
+Recent graduates have entered careers in public health, medical writing, research laboratories, healthcare and scientific/technical roles in the biosciences.
 Others have pursued postgraduate study in the form of Masters degrees or doctorates.
-Biologists can also pursue general graduate vacancies and training programmes in business, management, accountancy, teaching or academia.
+Others have pursued general graduate vacancies and training programmes teaching, academia, management and accountancy.

 Enhancement opportunities